rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 touch Landing.js Home.js Account.js SignUp.js SignIn.js SignOut.js PasswordForget.js PasswordChange.js
 {{< /highlight >}}

 In each component, define a simple boilerplate component as functional stateless component.
 That's sufficient for now.
-These components will be fileld with business logic later on.
+These components will be filled with business logic later on.
 For instance, the component for the Landing page could be defined as follows.

 In *src/components/Landing.js* file: